AdetokunAdenike/project-altschool_1/README.md

   ```bash
   ssh -i "my-key.pem" ubuntu@<EC2-PUBLIC-IP>
   ```
-* I created switched to a dedicated linux user "devuser" for the project
+* I created and switched to a dedicated linux user "devuser" for the project

 ![creation of linux user](static\images\linux-user.png)